-Plug in and turn on
+Plug in Surface Pro 3 and turn it on

-1. If you have a Typing Cover, bring it close to your Surface, so that it clicks into place (see picture).

-- 2. Flip out the built-in kickstand on the back of Surface (either position). - 3.
-Connect the plug to the power supply, and plug the power cord into a wall outlet or power strip. - 4.
+- 1. If you have a Type Cover, bring it close to your Surface, so that it clicks into place. - 2.
+Flip out the built-in kickstand on the back of Surface (any position). - 3.
+Connect the plug to the power supply, and plug the power cord into an electrical outlet or power strip. - 4.
 Connect the power connector to the charging port on Surface (either direction works).
-A light appears at the end of the connector when Surface is getting power:

-5. Press and release the Power button (on the top right edge).
+A light appears near the end of the connector when Surface is getting power. - 5.
+Press and release the power button on your Surface.
 Surface turns on and setup begins.